milvus-io/milvus/DEVELOPMENT.md

 #### Docker & Docker Compose

 Milvus depends on etcd, Pulsar and MinIO.
-Using Docker Compose to manage these is an easy way in a local development.
+Using Docker Compose to manage these is an easy way in local development.
 To install Docker and Docker Compose in your development environment, follow the instructions from the Docker website below:

 -   Docker: https://docs.docker.com/get-docker/
 -   Docker Compose: https://docs.docker.com/compose/install/